papermath/Machine_Learning/README.md

 # Machine Learning

-This repository is just a collection of my path on becoming a professional machine learning specialist.
+This repository is just a collection of my machine learning code.

 Modules I will be using are
 * numpy